nightseas/ebit_z7010/README.md

-# Zynq7010 Base Reference Design
+# Branch: Zynq7010 Based 16-Port Terminal Server

-This is a base design (PS only) for EBIT EBAZ4205 Zynq7010 board as a start point to make fun with.
+This branch is a project of 16-port UART terminal server based on EBIT EBAZ4205 Zynq7010 board.

 Implemented features: